-Anne Arundel Community College, with a central mission of learning and a belief that individuals be given the opportunity to fully develop their potential, is committed to academic excellence, which is dependent upon a dedication to academic integrity on the part of all members of the college community.
+Anne Arundel Community College, with a central mission of learning and a belief that individuals must be given the opportunity to fully develop their potential, is committed to academic excellence.
+Academic excellence is dependent upon a dedication to academic integrity on the part of all members of the college community.
 In support of this aim, Anne Arundel Community College requires all students to exhibit academic integrity in all their academic work.

 A culture of academic integrity, a unifying principle in this and all academic communities, is built upon respect for others’ work, commitment to doing one’s own work, and intolerance for academic dishonesty in all its forms.

 This policy is established to define misconduct that undermines academic integrity and is prohibited by the college.

 A. This policy applies to all students and former students.

 B. This policy does not apply to nonacademic misconduct, which will be investigated and resolved in accordance with the applicable policy and procedures.

 A. Academic misconduct is an act that runs contrary to academic integrity and is prohibited by this policy.

 B. Cheating is using or attempting to use unauthorized material, information, electronic devices or study aids in an academic exercise, assignment or assessment without the instructor’s permission.